24 Costly Retirement Planning Mistakes to Avoid

-When it comes to saving and planning for retirement, there are several mistakes that can be made along the way.
-To avoid those crucial errors and set the groundwork for a secure retirement, it’s good to think about the future, plan ahead, and check that your financial goals are well-grounded.
+When it comes to saving and planning for retirement, there are several mistakes that can cost you big time.
+To avoid these crucial errors and set the groundwork for a secure retirement, it’s essential to think about the future, plan ahead, and ensure your financial goals are well-grounded.

-To that end, keep in mind these twenty-four common retirement planning mistakes.
+Keep in mind these 24 costly retirement planning mistakes to avoid.
 While this isn’t an exhaustive list, it’s a good starting point, whether your “sayonara” to the workplace is on the horizon or you still have some years to go.

 We will go into each of these frequent mistakes in more detail, but here is a quick sum-up: